pwendering/COMMIT/README.md

 code/model_generation/merge_metabolic_models.m
 ```

-Adjust the variables to specify the location of reconstructions from single appraoches (see point Preparation, above):
+Adjust the variables to specify the location of reconstructions from single approaches (see point Preparation, above):

 `habitats`: habitats where samples were obtained